-Miles and miles of untouched nature in Matsalu and Soomaa National Park, the living museum of Kihnu Island, as well activities like golf, theme parks, and spas offer something for the whole family in Pärnu County.
+Miles and miles of untouched nature in Matsalu and Soomaa National Park, long coastline with sandy beaches and small villages and harbours, the living museum of Kihnu Island, as well activities like golf, theme parks, and spas offer something for the whole family in Pärnu County.

 Outside of TownJust outside of town, you’ll find the biggest racetrack in the Baltics - Auto24ring in Papsaare - as well as Estonia’s largest theme park - Lottemaa.
 Get your thrills at Pärnu Adventure Park or Valgeranna Adventure Park.
 Love golf?
 Whitebeach Golf offers 18 holes situated by one of the most beautiful beaches in Pärnu Bay, Valgerand.
 The Pärnu Bay Golf Links also offers 18 holes, and some say, even more striking surrounds.